Provisioning of Faculty/Staff Computers and Computer Replacements

 Before these computers are delivered, they are confirmed to be in good physical condition and working order, and are provided a fresh software configuration.

 Networked printers are generally replaced at the end of their useful life.
-For planning purposes we are projecting that end of life will occur 7 years (or 1 million page prints).
+For planning purposes we are projecting that end of life for supported laser printers will occur at approximately 7 years or 1 million pages, whichever comes first although this will vary by model.
+Copiers are leased through the CAO's office and are replaced as per the lease cycle.

 Displays are often replaced on the same cycle as computers (as above), but IS reserves the right to postpone the replacement of displays, and/or will sometimes ask those who feel their needs are being met by an older display to postpone requesting replacement.
 Historically, there have been times when display technology has moved more slowly than that of desktop computers and displays have had a useful life of 5-8 years.